jen67/Frontendmentor-challenges2/RestApi/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
-- javaScript
+- JavaScript

 ### What I learned

-This challenge was a bit difficult for me as it is the first time I tried combining using Json file and api.
-At the end I learnt how to fetch data from an Api and use the data to update my json file and also configure my project in such a way that if the api fails to connect the site still loads from my json file.
+This challenge introduced me to the process of integrating JSON files and APIs.
+Despite its initial difficulty, I successfully implemented fetching data from an API and updating a JSON file with it.
+Additionally, I learned how to handle API connection failures gracefully, ensuring that the site can still function using data from the JSON file.

 ### Continued development

-I intend to keep taking up projects like this and more to help further improve my javaScript skills and also build CRUD Apps.
+In future projects, I aim to further enhance my JavaScript skills and expand my knowledge by building CRUD applications.

-## Author 👩‍💻
+## Author

 - Linkedin - [Gift Amachree](https://www.linkedin.com/in/gift-amachree-8a523623b/)
 - Frontend Mentor - [@jen67](https://www.frontendmentor.io/profile/jen67)